Why Pop Culture Still Loves Frank Lloyd Wright

 On the cusp of building the Ennis House, Wright was in an unusual place professionally.
 The architect’s career was seemingly secure.
 He had made a name for himself in Chicago, winning important contracts and making bold statements, like Unity Temple in Oak Park.
 But large-scale success eluded him.
 By the early 1920s, Wright was returning from a multi-year stay in Japan and hoping to establish an office in Los Angeles.
 He was already using the practices he’s best known for, now referred to as “organic architecture”: the blending of indoor and outdoor, transitions between rooms bursting from small spaces to vast halls, modular building elements, unique patterns for each project that integrated ornamentation into construction, and the use of local materials and colors.

 At this point, it was almost a decade before Wright would build Fallingwater—the private residence in the western Pennsylvania woods dramatically cantilevered over a waterfall that would finally put him on the cover of Time and permanently in the national spotlight.
 To his great frustration, Wright wasn’t being offered the most prominent projects available.
 To remedy this, and because he saw an immense opportunity, he began creating houses in Southern California with his son, Lloyd Wright, and Rudolph Schindler, an Austrian architect.
-Refining his ideas with each project, Wright sought to create a regional style, taking into account everything from L.A.’s weather to the latest architectural trends and techniques.
+Refining his ideas with each project, Wright sought to create a regional style, taking into account everything from LA’s weather to the latest architectural trends and techniques.

 Los Angeles was attractive to Wright for several reasons.
 The city’s rapid expansion presented a chance for the architect to indulge a growing interest in urban planning.
-Both Wright and his son had contacts in L.A.’s film industry, and he hoped to leverage them into new work.
+Both Wright and his son had contacts in LA’s film industry, and he hoped to leverage them into new work.
 According to Merrill Schleier, a professor emerita of art and architectural history and film studies at the University of the Pacific, Wright corresponded with the directors Cecil B. DeMille and Preston Sturges, as well as actors like Charles Laughton.
 Wright had already explored blending interior and exterior spaces, too—his compound in Wisconsin, Taliesin, was built into a hillside, seamlessly incorporating a loggia and gardens—and sunny California seemed like a natural venue to experiment further with outdoor living.

 Wright looked south for inspiration, too.
-Mayans and other pre-Columbian societies built intricately carved-stone structures and enormous, stepped-back pyramids.
+Mayans and other pre-Columbian societies built intricately carved stone structures and enormous, stepped-back pyramids.
 They also had a rich ornamentation featuring jungle animals and gods.
 In the 1920s, as Art Deco began to take off, copying Mayan designs was becoming popular with American architects.
-Wright wanted to incorporate some of those elements in a way that would emphasize L.A.’s topography and climate, and that was affordable and replicable throughout the region.
+Wright wanted to incorporate some of those elements in a way that would emphasize LA’s topography and climate, and that was affordable and replicable throughout the region.

 The architect thought that an experimental construction technique with concrete—already a relatively common building material, and available in do-it-yourself form for use at home—might be the key.
 He didn’t particularly like concrete, writing in his autobiography that it was “the cheapest (and ugliest) thing in the building world.”
 But he did understand the material’s potential and challenged himself to make it beautiful, posing the hypothetical, “Why not see what could be done with that gutter-rat?”

-For his new L.A. projects, Wright developed a system to mold the concrete with metal and knit it around a steel lattice—literally making it into a textile—at the construction site.
-The blocks were 16-inch square and about four inches deep.
+For his new LA projects, Wright developed a system to mold the concrete with metal and knit it around a steel lattice—literally making it into a textile—at the construction site.
+The blocks were 16-inches square and about four inches deep.
 They were faced with a Mayan-influenced geometric pattern, and buff-colored, like sandstone.
 In each of his California houses, from Hollyhock to La Miniatura to Storer to Samuel Freeman, Wright refined the technique.
 But the first time Wright used the blocks to full effect was in the Ennis House.

 In Blade Runner, Rick Deckard, played by Harrison Ford, returns to his apartment, which is clad in Ennis-style textile blocks.
 The interior set was created by production designers who made a foam mold of the Ennis blocks, then built the walls and ceiling of Deckard’s cramped and dark apartment using the dummy blocks.
 The effect is impersonal, near-alienating; it’s the perfect futuristic interpretation of a Chandlerian noir detective’s office.
 (The only footage actually shot on location at the Ennis House is an exterior shot that sees Ford wrapped in a blanket, staring out at a sci-fi Los Angeles, circa 2019.)